HuyaneMatsu/hata/docs/topics/first_bot.md

 @client.events
 async def message_create(client, message):
     # For now you will need just the text of the message.
 It can be accessed using `message.content`.
-    # Lets compare that text to '!ping' and reply on the message with 'Ping!'
+    # Lets compare that to '!ping' and reply on the with 'Ping!'

     if message.content == '!ping':
         await client.message_create(message, 'Pong!')